 The Company is subject to legal proceedings and claims arising from the conduct of their business operations, including environmental matters, personal injury, customer contract matters, employment claims.
 Accounting principles generally accepted in the United States require that a liability for contingencies be recorded when it is probable that a liability has occurred and the amount of the liability can be reasonably estimated.
 Significant judgment is required to determine the existence of a liability, as well as the amount to be recorded.
 The Company regularly consults with attorneys and outside consultants to ensure that all of the relevant facts and circumstances are considered, before a contingent liability is recorded.
 The Company records accruals for environmental and other contingencies based on enacted laws, regulatory orders or decrees, the Company's estimates of costs, insurance proceeds, participation by other parties and the timing of payments, and the input of outside consultants and attorneys.
-The estimated liability for solve periods ranging from fifteen to thirty years.
+The estimated liability for environmental contingencies has been discounted using credit-adjusted risk-free rates of interest that range from approximately 4.0% to 5.0% over periods ranging from fifteen to thirty years.
 The estimated current costs, net of legal settlements with insurance carriers, have been adjusted for the estimated impact of inflation at 3% per year.
-Changes in enacted laws, regulatory orders or decrees, management's estimates of costs, insurance proceeds, participation by other parties of costs, insurance proceeds, participation by other parties of costs, insurance proceeds, participation by other parties of costs, insurance proceeds, participation at 3% per year.
-Changes in enacted laws, regulatory orders or decrees, management's estimates of costs, insurance proceeds, participation by other parties and attorneys could have a material impact on the amounts recorded for environmental and other contingent liability.
+Changes in enacted laws, regulatory orders or decrees, management's estimates of costs, insurance proceeds, participation by other parties and the timing of payments, and the input of outside consultants and attorneys could have a material impact on the amounts recorded for environmental and other contingent liabilities.